 Joint Managing Director Johnny Symington wrote: "The birth of a future King is an important date in British history.
 Port has traditionally been used to toast great occasions, so what better way to celebrate than with a bottle of such a very fine and rare Single Harvest Tawny Port.
 This wine is a real treasure and of quite outstanding quality."

-W & J Graham's is making a financial contribution from the sale of every bottle of this 1982 Port to a Douro-based charity called 'Bagos D'Ouro' which cares for underprivileged children in the region where this wine was made.
+Graham's made a financial contribution from the sale of every bottle of this 1982 Single Harvest Tawny Port to a Douro-based charity called 'Bagos D'Ouro' which cares for underprivileged children in the region where this wine was made.

-Bottling of this Graham's 1982 Celebratory Tawny Port is strictly limited to individually numbered bottles and each is supplied in an individual box.
-A very few 4.5 litre Jeroboams are also available.
+Bottling of this Graham's 1982 Celebratory Tawny Port was strictly limited to individually numbered bottles.